 Q: Every time I try to open messages app I get an error and it closes.
 I’ve tried many solutions but still got the error.
 This all started after I emptied my inbox!
 I have downloaded Google messages for now.
 I have the Samsung Galaxy S8 !!
 Please help!

 We have received quite a lot of complaints from Android users about “messages app keeps crashing” issue on Android, among which the user of Samsung Galaxy S8 is the most topical one, just like the user we mentioned above.
-After meeting this error, your messages app will stop working and you have to solve it by finding solutions from various forum and website.
+After meeting this error, your messages app will stop working and you have to solve it by finding solutions from various forums and websites.
 But it’s really a big project to find solutions and try them one by one, right?

 To save your time and help you figure out what happened to your messages app and how to address it, in this guide, we will specifically give you the reasons why messages app stops working on Galaxy S8 and what you need to do to fix it.
 If you are one of the victims that are bothered by the “messages app keeps crashing” issue, just keep reading our guide as it might be helpful.

-There are many reasons that might cause messages app to crash and the most common cause of crashes are listed as below:
+There are many reasons that might cause messages app to crash and the most common cause of crashes are listed below:

 1. The software on your Galaxy S8 might have been outdated.

-2. The caches or data of your messages app have been corrupted and needs to be updated.
+2. The caches or data of your Messages app have been corrupted and needs to be updated.

 3. Your firmware has some problem that was needed to be addressed.